-The 'other' column relates to reclassification of non-current to current portion of bank loans and lease liabilities due to passage of time.
+The 'Other' column relates to reclassification of non-current to current portion of bank loans and lease liabilities due to passage of time and remeasurement of lease liabilities.

 21. Lease liabilities

 Set out below are the carrying amounts of lease liabilities and the movements during the period: